Guzmazow/HtmlDdrPlayer/README.md

 ### DEMO: https://guzmazow.github.io/
 #### How to play?:
 - Use arrow keys.
 Or connect using serial port and receive byte flag
-- Connect using serial port and continuesly receive one integer that indicates pressed keys.
+- Connect using serial port (button right the corner of the website navigation bar) and continuously receive integer value that indicates pressed keys.
   - 16 bit array (Uint8array) aka usinged int
     | index | 15 |  14  |  13  |   12  |   11  |   10   |  9  |  8  |  7  |  6  |   5  |   4  |   3  |   2  |   1   |   0   |
     |:-----:|:--:|:----:|:----:|:-----:|:-----:|:------:|:---:|:---:|:---:|:---:|:----:|:----:|:----:|:----:|:-----:|:-----:|